automata-network/automata-linux/README.md

 ## Verifying the image and workload
 To verify that the workload is running a CVM with the expected measurements, the verifier can undertake the following steps:
-1. Retrieve the published golden measurements.
+1. Retrieve the published golden measurements from remote.
-2. Use the cvm-agent to retrieve the collaterals required during verification:
+2. Use the local cvm-agent to retrieve the collaterals required during verification:
 ```
 curl 127.0.0.1:7999/collaterals
 ```
-3. Use the cvm-agent to verify the collaterals against the golden measurements:
+3. Use the local cvm-agent to verify the collaterals against the golden measurements:

 For off-chain:
 ```